 Ultimately, this begs the question about how you should clean it.
 And because its appearance and elegance need to be maintained, we begin to wonder what the best cleaner for quartz countertops is and how often we should clean it.

-Today, we talk about the best ways to clean your quartz countertops as well the best quartz cleaner for your countertop (you can also use these guidelines for cleaning for coronavirus and read our in-depth post about disinfecting quartz countertops during COVID-19).
+Today, we talk about the best ways to clean your quartz countertop surface, as well as the best quartz cleaner for your countertop.

 Cleaning and Disinfecting